uber/doubles/docs/source/terminology.rst

 Terminology
 ===========

-Terminology used when discussing test doubles has often been confused, historically.
-To alleviate confusion, at least within the scope of using the Doubles library, the following definitions are provided:
+Terminology used when discussing test dobles has often been confused, historically.
+To alleviate confusion, at least within the scope of using the dobles library, the following definitions are provided:

 test double
   An object that stands in for another object during the course of a test.
-This is a generic term that describes all the different types of objects the Doubles library provides. stub
+This is a generic term that describes all the different types of objects the dobles library provides. stub
   A test double that returns a predetermined value when called. fake